-Where: Dublin, County Dublin
+Where: Dublin, Ireland

 “To celebrate the 50th anniversary of the stonewall uprising and the birth of the pride movement, Mother in association with Dublin LGBTQ Pride are taking over the grounds of the National Museum of Ireland at Collins Barracks on the quays to bring you the biggest most dazzling display of inclusivity this site has seen in its 300 year history.

-Where: Dublin, County Dublin
+Where: Dublin, Ireland

 After doing some research, I quickly learned that there are an unbelievable abundance of festivals in Ireland to choose from every summer, and Irish punters must spend all their money on tickets!
 Lol.
 I’ve put together this list of festivals, but would love to hear if you think I need to add any more to my list.

-Looking for more festivals in Europe…?
+Looking for more top festivals in Europe…?